milindchavan12/Angular/AngularCLI/README.md

 ng new my-app --skip-install
 `

-The default prefix of an Angular App will be **app**,To create new app with a custome prefix:
+The default prefix of an Angular App will be **app**, to create app with custome prefix:

 `
 ng new my-app --prefix myprefix